Belle Mariano

-Belinda "Belle" Angelito Mariano (born June 10, 2002) is a Filipino actress, singer and model.
+Belinda "Belle" Angelito Mariano (born June 10, 2002) is a Filipino actress and singer.
 She began appearing on television at the age of nine playing supporting roles and starring in the comedy-themed show Goin' Bulilit (2012–2015).
 Mariano then starred in the film Four Sisters Before the Wedding (2020) and the television series He's Into Her (2021–2022) and Can't Buy Me Love (2023–2024).

 Early life and education

 Belinda Angelito Mariano was born on June 10, 2002, to Michael and Katrina Mariano.
-She studied elementary at St. Paul College, Pasig and finished her junior high school at Divine Angels Montessori of Cainta, Inc., and senior high school at Homeschool Global.
-She is the eldest of five children, including Daniela, Tali, Natalia and Iñigo.
-The family lives at Pasig.
+She studied elementary at St. Paul College, Pasig, and finished her junior high school at Divine Angels Montessori of Cainta, Inc., and senior high school at Homeschool Global.
+She is the eldest of five children.
+Her family lives in Pasig.

 Career

-2012–2018: career beginnings, Lorenzo's Time, and Goin' Bulilit
+2012–2018: Career beginnings, Lorenzo's Time, and Goin' Bulilit

-Mariano was first seen in television as a commercial model starting at the age of nine.
+Mariano started out by appearing in television commercials at the age of nine.
 She then made her début as an actress when she appeared in Lorenzo's Time in 2012, a television series starring Zaijian Jaranilla.
 After that, she began appearing on various TV programs such as Maalaala Mo Kaya in an episode entitled Kabibe (2012), and Princess and I (2012) where she played the role of Young Bianca Maghirang played by Bianca Casado.
 She was also a cast member in the youth-oriented show Goin' Bulilit.

 In 2013, she appeared in Juan dela Cruz, Muling Buksan Ang Puso, and Maria Mercedes.
 In all of these series, Mariano played younger versions of all of the main characters.
 Mariano then starred in the television series FPJ's Ang Probinsyano from 2015 to 2016, portraying the role of Rachel Tuazon, the sister of Arjo Atayde's character.

 In 2015, she graduated in Goin Bulilit alongside fellow Bulilits Carl and Miguel.

 In 2017, Mariano reunited with her Lorenzo's Time co-star Zaijian Jaranilla and paired up together for a Maalaala Mo Kaya episode, Cellphone.
 In the same year, she also appeared in the films Can't Help Falling In Love starring Kathryn Bernardo and Daniel Padilla as Bernardo's sister Grace Dela Cuesta, and Love You To The Stars and Back starring Julia Barretto and Joshua Garcia as Ronnabel.

 In 2018, she made appearances in the television series Bagani (which stars Liza Soberano and Enrique Gil) as the young Gloria (Dimples Romana) as well as a cameo appearance in Playhouse starring Zanjoe Marudo and Angelica Panganiban.